• Home

 Wash the apples well under clean running water.
 Remove the stems, blossom ends, and chop into 2-inch chunks.
 There is no need to peel or core the apples because these will be strained out after cooking.

-Place the apples in a large sauce pot, add enough water to cover, and cook over low heat until the apples are soft and release their juices.
+Place the apples in a large sauce pot, add the water and lemon juice, and cook over low heat until the apples are soft and release their juices.
 Simmer slowly and avoid overcooking because it can destroy the flavor.

 cut apples in a pot